GemmaButcher-dev/freestyle_dance/README.md

   * The complete site was tested using [Web Aim](https://wave.webaim.org/) and has passed.
 This can be [viewed here](docs/testing/webaim.png).
   * Some issues were created using the jumbotron to create a hero section.
 For some reason the only way i could create the hero image with the jumbotron in front was to use a background images in the jumbotron div css.
 Whilst this is not best practice for accessibility it has not impacted the score for accessibility which is 100%.
-If i were using the image in the HTML i would add an alt tag to the image to make it accessible.
+This is likley linked to the fact that jumbotrons are not in the latest version of bootstrap, which overall i found to be less problematic, so proceeded to make this compromise.
+When using other images in the HTML i have added alt tags to the images to make them accessible.
-  * Testing on all pages also carried out on lighthouse developer tools see above table.
+  * Testing on all pages also carried out on lighthouse developer tools see above table in overall performance section.

 ### Bug Fixes